alebaffa/sc-newsletter-issues/README.md

 It is not an official newsletter of the [Software Craftsmanship movement](http://manifesto.softwarecraftsmanship.org/) whatsoever, but it's just my personal way to give back to this amazing community of people passionate about software.

 This newsletter is open to contribution from everyone.
-Even if you don't find something to share, you can still leave your feedback on what other people have found.
+Even if you don't find something to share, you can still leave your feedback on what other people [have found](https://github.com/alebaffa/sc-newsletter-issues/issues).

 ## Contribution guide
 Please read the [guide](contributing.md).

-Thank you! :blush:
+..and thank you! :blush:

 # Licence